-GasLog has granted to executives, managers and certain employees of the Group, Restricted Stock Units ("RSUs") and Stock Appreciation Rights or Stock Options (collectively, the "SARs") in accordance with its 2013 Omnibus Incentive Compensation Plan (the "Plan").
-The RSUs vest three years after the grant dates while the SARs vest incrementally with one-third of the SARs vesting on each of the three anniversaries of the grant dates.
+GasLog has granted to executives, managers and certain employees of the Group, Restricted Stock Units ("RSUs"), Stock Appreciation Rights or Stock Options (collectively, the "SARs") and Performance Stock Units ("PSUs") in accordance with its 2013 Omnibus Incentive Compensation Plan (the "Plan").
+The RSUs (with the exception of the RSUs granted in 2020 that are discussed below) and PSUs vest three years after the grant dates while the SARs and the RSUs granted in 2020 vest incrementally with one-third of the SARs and RSUs vesting on each of the three anniversaries of the grant dates.
 The compensation cost for the SARs is recognized on an accelerated basis as though each separate vesting portion of the SARs is a separate award.
 Prior to the exercise date the holders of the awards have no voting rights.